7 Strategies to Boost Meaningful Customer Engagement on Your Website

-By introducing fun, sassy, inspiring multimedia content it will be easier for you to reach to your followers and get instant reactions.
+By introducing fun, sassy, inspiring multimedia content it will be easier for you to reach your followers and get instant reactions.
 Accordingly, you’ll make them want to communicate with your business and reply to the messages you send out to them.
 And that’s exactly what you need.

 Good Practice Example: Starbucks introduced the concept of ‘My Starbucks Idea’ on Twitter to make a stronger relationship with customers by letting them express their ideas for the improvement of Starbucks.
-This way, they didn’t only provoke instant reactions and increased visibility on social media but also valuable feedback.
+This way, they not only provoke instant reactions and increase visibility on social media but also valuable feedback.

 7. Provide Additional Value

 Finally, numerous studies have confirmed the importance of educational content when it comes to establishing a meaningful business–customer relationship.

-A study performed by Google says that 48% of smartphone users tend to create a long-term relationship with companies that offer useful instructional and educational content.
+A study performed by Google says that 48% of smartphone users tend to create a long-term relationships with companies that offer useful instructional and educational content.
 This particularly refers to videos, multimedia content, and interactive manuals that can be accessed from mobile devices.

 Bonus Tip: Interactive is Imperative

 No matter if you decide to implement one or several of the listed strategies, there is one thing you should know – adding a dash of interactivity can make them more effective.

 A well-developed interactive content strategy will certainly make your customers feel more curious about your brand, engage them better and, make them want to know more about your business.
 And what are the best ways of introducing interactive marketing?
 Well, for starters, you can try out:

 – creating quizzes about different concepts that impact your target audience in one way or the other (like they do at Hubspot and the NYT)